 It can take time for test results to come through.
 How long will depend on why you are having the test but it may be a couple of weeks.
-Usually, the doctor who does the endoscopy writes a report straight way.
+Usually, the doctor who does the ERCP writes a report straight way.
 The report is sent to your specialist, who gives the results to you.
 If your GP has sent you for the test, the results will go directly to the GP surgery.

-Rated 4 out of 5 based on 17 votes
+Rated 5 out of 5 based on 30 votes